Santa Clarita, California: 1900–1987

-1987–present: City of Santa Clarita
+1987–present: Incorporation

 After multiple failed attempts to form a city and at least two failed attempts to form a separate county, residents of the Santa Clarita Valley finally incorporated the City of Santa Clarita on December 15, 1987.
 The proposal passed by a margin of two to one in that year's general election.
-Other proposed names for the city were "City of the Canyons" and "La Mancha" ("blemish" in Spanish); "Santa Clarita" narrowly defeated "City of the Canyons."
+Other proposed names for the city were "City of the Canyons" and "La Mancha"; "Santa Clarita" narrowly defeated "City of the Canyons."
 The city's first mayor was future Congressman Buck McKeon.

 In 1990, the federal government awarded Cemex a contract to mine millions of tons of sand and gravel in Soledad Canyon, just east of the city.
 The proposed mine caused controversy due to its potential for air pollution, traffic congestion, and environmental damage to the Angeles National Forest and Santa Clara River.
 The city of Santa Clarita fought for decades to prevent mining in the canyon.
 In 2019, the Interior Board of Land Appeals (part of the United States Department of the Interior) upheld a 2015 decision by the Bureau of Land Management, permanently preventing Cemex from mining in Soledad Canyon.
 Cemex had never mined any sand or gravel in the canyon.

 Santa Clarita was devastated by the 1994 Northridge earthquake.
 The Newhall Pass interchange of I-5 and CA-14 collapsed, and Sierra Highway became the only route in and out of the valley; Sierra Highway was soon closed as well.
 Several surface streets throughout the city were closed due to structural damage.
 The Four Corners oil spill led to contamination of the Santa Clara River.
 Electricity was temporarily shut off for the entire valley, and schools were closed.
 Shelters opened in Newhall, Saugus, and Canyon Country.
 The National Guard was sent to the area, and City Hall was temporarily relocated.
 Water distribution points were set up as residents lost access to running water.
 The city suffered an estimated $76.8 million in damages.